This post may contain affiliate links. Please see my advertiser disclosure for more details.

 Other Campground Amenities

-The campground registration building (for the Assateague STATE park, not National Park) was efficient and had a few small amenities available for purchase.
+The campground registration building was efficient and had a few small amenities available for purchase.

 Directly outside the registration office, they had firewood available for sale.